almarklein/almarklein.github.io/pages/code.md

 In 2012 I founded the [Vispy](https://github.com/vispy/vispy) project together with Luke Campagnola Nicolas Rougier, and Cyrille Rossant.
 It was purposed to replace each of our own projects, including Visvis.
 However, we've made the scope too big and all of us left for various reasons before it was finished.
 David Hoese heroically maintained the project for many years.

+I've also contributed to [Bokeh](https://github.com/bokeh/bokeh/) and helped create [Plotly Dash Slicer](https://github.com/plotly/dash-slicer/).

 ### Pygfx

 <img style="float: right; margin:10px;" src="https://pygfx.org/pygfx1024.png" width="160px"/>

 In 2020 Korijn van Golen and I started working on a new viz stack based on WebGPU.
 We  built a Python wrapper, [wgpu-py](https://github.com/pygfx/wgpu-py), on top of which we built a 3D render engine: [pygfx](https://github.com/pygfx/pygfx).

+Pygfx is an awesome project!
+It can do things that I could only dream of when I was working on Visvis and Vispy.

-The [rendercanvas](https://github.com/pygfx/rendercanvas) is used in the above to provide a canvas to render to.
+The [rendercanvas](https://github.com/pygfx/rendercanvas) is used by wgpu and Pygfx to provide a canvas to render.
 The [jupyter_rfb](https://github.com/vispy/jupyter_rfb) library provides a way for visualization libraries (like Vispy and Pygfx) to show figures in Jupyter lab/notebook.